Is my product eligible for GI testing?

 In most countries, there are permissible ways to promote the GI as part of an overall strategy, and several companies are currently successfully marketing their low-GI products.
 We recommend you seek guidance from qualified experts who are well-versed in the regulatory and labeling regulations which apply to your particular markets.
 We are familiar with a number of successful GI marketing examples from around the world and would be pleased to share these with you.

-GI Labs is pleased to provide a Service Mark for our clients.
-The GI Labs Service Mark is available to all GI Labs clients for use on products that were tested at GI Labs and is free of charge.
-To learn more about the GI Labs Service Mark, click here.
+GI Labs is pleased to provide a Certification Mark for our clients.
+The GI Labs Certification Mark is available to all GI Labs clients for use on products that were tested at GI Labs and is free of charge.
+To learn more about the GI Labs Certification Mark, click here.

 Will I get a certificate with my product's GI value?